Guru-25/postgresql-backup/README.md

-# mysql-backup
+# postgresql-backup
-Backup MySQL Database
+Backup PostgreSQL Database

 ## What it does?
 Upload database dump to your Dropbox